reda-jaifar/reda-jaifar.github.io/_posts/2021-03-06-software-testing-from-separate-activity-to-core-development.markdown

 - Monkey testing

 ## Unit tests
-This type of software testing cover small and isolated components of software to make sure they behave as expected, Nowadays these code fragments are writing by the developer itself while implementing the product's features.
+This type of software testing covers small and isolated components of software to make sure they behave as expected, Nowadays these code fragments are writing by the developer itself while implementing the product's features.
 There are some properties that these tests should hold
 - They should be fast.